sudarshansudarshan/swagatam/Faq.md

 **6. Is the travel fee reimbursed?**

-No, we regret to inform you that **the travel fee is not reimbursed** and is not included in the safety deposit of **Rs.
-1000**.
-We understand this might be inconvenient, and we are considering ways to address this for future workshops.
-For now, please plan your travel accordingly.
+No, we regret to inform you that we wont be able to reimburse your travel fund.

 **7. The scorecards of the JEE Advanced are yet to be released.
 How do I add proof of my scorecard?**